 Spread marinara on top.
 You can make your own marinara…or use a jar.
 I use about 1/2 jar.
 Use a lot, since the dough will be thick.
 You want more than usual.
 Add cut veggies over the marinara.
 Add cheeses.
 Place in oven set to 450 degrees F. Bake for 20 minutes or so.
 Check often towards the end, as you just want the edges to brown up.

-Use a spatula to remove the pie and place on a cutting board for slicing.
+Use a metal spatula to remove the pie and place on a cutting board for slicing.

-- Vegan (Miyoko’s!)mozz, parm, or Violife Feta (or mix as you wish).
+- Vegan (Miyoko’s!) mozz, parm, or Violife Feta (or mix as you wish).
 Feta is amazing on the pizza!

 - Sliced onions (red is best, but any)